-Many people think that applying for an ISBN is like going to the dentist: a painful, unavoidable necessity.
-They push it into the back of their mind, try not even to think of it.
-In the following article, we will demystify ISBNs, tell you everything you ever wanted to know about them (and everything you didn’t), guide you through the application process and offer some alternatives.
+Publishing authors think that applying for an ISBN is like going to the dentist: a painful, unavoidable necessity.
+In the following article, we will demystify ISBNs, tell you everything you ever wanted to know about them (and everything you didn’t), and guide you through the application process and offer some alternatives.

 What does ISBN stand for?

-That very long number just under or above the barcode on the back of the book is designed following a very strict set of rules.
+That very long number just under or above the bar code on the back of the book is designed following a very strict set of rules.
 The rules are made by the International Standards Organization (ISO): they sell the rulebook to countries or companies, who then sell the International Standard Book Number to you.
-ISBN was developed in 1970, designed to make referring to books and different editions of the same book easier across the publishing world and help the supply chain to be more trackable.
-It started with ten digit numbers, but since 2007 they consist of 13 digits so that they can be also read as barcodes.
+It was developed in 1970, designed to make referring to book titles and different editions of the same book easier across the publishing world and help the supply chain to be more trackable.
+It started with ten digit numbers, but since 2007 they consist of 13 digits so that they can be also read as bar codes.
 They can be assigned to books, audiobooks, even apps belonging to a book.

-However, journals, magazines, and other periodicals, cannot get ISBNs: they have an ISSN number assigned to the whole series which doesn’t change with every new title.
+However, journals, magazines, and other periodicals, cannot get them: they have an ISSN number assigned to the whole series which doesn’t change with every new title.

 So isn’t it just a random number assigned to a book?

 No, it isn’t.
 The number you receive is a unique ISBN for your book.
 The first 3 numbers are the “prefix” element; this currently can be either 978 or 979.
-(And yes, you simply put 978 in front of old ISBNs to make them 13 digits.)
+(And yes, you simply put 978 in front of older ones to make them 13 digits.)
 The next group is the registration group element: it can refer to a country, a language group or a particular territory.
 (10 digit ISBNs start with the country identifier.)